finn79426/EzCryptSolver/README.md

 ```

 Now, you will get output like this：

 ![](https://i.imgur.com/l8ukYqt.png)

-If not find any pair Header, just no output.
+If not find any compare FLAG, just no output.

 One thing you should know, if your ciphertext has white space, use quotation marks, otherwise you will get an Error.